rogererens/luos-documentation/installation_guide/linux.md

 <img src="https://www.pollen-robotics.com/uploads/installation_guide/macos/install_rustup_ok.png" width="600px">

 Now notice _rustup_ is asking you to configure you current shell.
-It ask you so because your shell need to know the path to some executable, here cargo.
+It ask you so because your shell needs to know the path to some executable, here cargo.

 Simply type the following in the terminal: